drodz11/colors-of-ozu/pages/about.md

 ![Still from An Autumn Afternoon without pixel scaling](_includes/image/aaa_0090.jpg)

 Notice how this second image looks "squished" or "stretched" in comparison to the first image.
-This distortion is caused
+This distortion is caused by the non-square pixel encodings of the source video that need to be "corrected" in the stills using the `"scale"` modification.
+The details and nuances of pixel aspect ratios is a complex and often very confusing technical issue and one that is beyond the scope of this project to sufficiently explain.

 ## Analysis